This magic LITTLE WORD can MAKE YOU SOUND more like a FRENCH NATIVE SPEAKER

 When you use small to qualify something in a sentence, it makes that thing or sentence more positive.

-For example, if I say I had a cupcake for a snack, it makes it sound less serious.
+For example, if I say I ate a small cake for a snack, it gives the impression that it's less serious.

-That it will make me feel less guilty about gaining weight because I ate a cake.
+That I'll feel less guilty about gaining weight because I ate a cake.

 It makes my sentence more positive.
-So it's used to make the sentence more positive, an action or something more positive.
+So we use it to make the sentence more positive, an action or something more positive.

-But mostly, it's also used to downplay something.
-It was just a cupcake that I ate.
+But more importantly, it's also used to downplay something.
+It was just a cupcake I ate.

 A small cancer?
 But there is such a thing as a small cancer?

-At first glance, this means that you may only need a small operation.
+In principle, this means that you may only need a minor operation.

 Excuse me but can you stop saying small all the time?

-So you see in this clip I don't know if you know this series.
-It's a series on Netflix called "Plan Coeur", which takes place in Paris.
-I really recommend it to you because it's a really nice French series to watch.
+So you see in this excerpt I don't know if you know this series.
+It's a series on Netflix called "Plan Coeur", set in Paris.
+I really recommend it because it's a really great French series to watch.

 We use small in sentences to minimize something.
-So to make it less serious and also to make things a bit cuter.
-In France, we often say that everything that is small is cute, but we can also use it a bit as a polite way to emphasize the fact that we are not pretentious or arrogant.
+So to make it less serious and also to make things a little cuter.
+In France, we often say that everything small is cute, but we can also use it a little for politeness, to emphasize the fact that we're not pretentious or arrogant.

 For example, I'll say I took a little trip to Brazil last year.

-It doesn't mean at all that I went to Brazil for two days.
-I can say I did a little trip, but being away for a month, it's more to not give the impression that we are pretentious that we say "ah me I went to Brazil".
+It doesn't at all mean that I went to Brazil for two days.
+I can say I took a short trip, but being away for a month is more to avoid giving the impression that you're pretentious when you say "ah me, I've been to Brazil".

-Again, we decrease, we give a little less importance to this thing.
+Again, we diminish, we give a little less importance to this thing.
 For example, I can also say I bought a small iPhone 13.

-You understand, it's not a miniature iPhone, it's just a way of speaking.
+You've got it right, it's not a miniature iPhone, it's just a figure of speech.

 So, I'm going to say I bought a small iPhone 13.
-It's kind of to minimize the price, to make myself feel better, but it's not that it was smaller than another phone.
+It's a bit to minimize the price, reassure myself, but it's not that it was smaller than any other phone.

-To use the example of coffee, if I say to someone, "Let's have a cup of coffee?
-It can also give the impression that it won't last very long or if it's a waiter who offers it to you, that it won't cost much.
+To take the coffee example again, if I say to someone, "How about a cup of coffee?
+It can also give the impression that it won't last very long, or if a waiter offers it, that it won't cost very much.

-If I say to a colleague I sent you a little email, it could mean here it is, it's not very important.
+If I tell a colleague I've sent you a little e-mail, it could mean, well, that's it, it's not that important.

 You can read it when you have time.